-"Trying to Break My Own Preconceived Notions" About LGBTQ+ Issues, Madras HC Judge Says
+“Trying to Break My Own Preconceived Notions” About LGBTQ+ Issues, Madras HC Judge Says

 The judge’s statements pertain to a case involving a same-sex couple from Madurai, aged 20 and 22, who had known each other for two years before their “friendship blossomed into love,” the judgment reads.
 However, their desire to be “partner[s] to each other for life,” as the petition states, did not sit well with their families — forcing them to run away to Chennai.

-Following this, their families filed “girl[s] missing complaint[s],” which have now been withdrawn under the court’s directions, after the parties agreed to work with the court-appointed psychologist to reach a peaceful solution..
+Following this, their families filed “girl[s] missing complaint[s],” which have now been withdrawn under the court’s directions, after the parties agreed to work with the court-appointed psychologist to reach a peaceful resolution.

 Related on The Swaddle: